Accommodation in Paris (Guide for Foreigners)

 Who am I?

-I stayed in a city, Nantes in France from January to May 2014 studying the French language in Université de Nantes.
+I stayed in a city, Nantes in France from January to May 2014 studying the French language at Université de Nantes.
 In June, I went over to Paris hoping to find some work to do there.

 It means that I was once like you, a foreigner trying desperately to find accommodation in Paris a few months in advance and worrying that I could not find a place to stay when I arrived.
-No one replied me back despite sending many emails and SMS to different advertisers even when I had a French number.
+No one replied to me back despite sending many emails and SMS to different advertisers even when I had a French number.

 In a previous post – Accommodation in Paris (Introduction), I mentioned that I am helping my ex-landlord to find potential tenants for her apartments/rooms whenever someone terminates the rental contract.
 I had plenty of opportunities to communicate with different prospects both in emails and in person.
 This time, I am screening potential tenant profiles standing in the position of a landlord.